Throat Cancer Treatment

 and radiation has become the standard of care for the management of

 patients with late-stage disease.
-This treatment emphasizes organ
+This throat cancer treatment emphasizes organ

 preservation and function.

-New treatments are under development for throat cancer include various biological therapies, including:
+New throat cancer treatments are under development that include various biological therapies, such as:

 Robotic-assisted surgery is available for patients who qualify.